em-cc/em-cc.github.io/faqs.md

 ## Menu Highlights:

-2022 EMCC concessions are TBD for now.
-As an FYI:

-EMCC concessions in 2019 included pizza for lunch at $3 per slice or two slices for $5.
-* Gluten free pizza will be available.
-* Canned pop is $1 as is candy and other stuff.
+2022 EMCC concessions will include pop and candy and other stuff.

-* We’ll also have vendors (setting their own prices) for mini donuts and Maui Wowi drinks including hot and iced coffee.
+Although cash is welcome, we will have credit card swipe to improve checkout time.

+Lunch will be available from at least two food trucks.
+They set their own prices and EMCC does not profit from their presence.

 * * *